Sarrià-Sant Gervasi: Education

-The preschool through lower secondary campus of Istituto Italiano Statale Comprensivo di Barcellona, an Italian international school, is in Sarrià.
+The preschool through lower secondary campus of Istituto Italiano Statale Comprensivo di Barcellona, an Italian international school, is located at Carrer de Setantí, 10–12 in Sarrià.

-The institution of Lycée Français de Barcelone, a French international school, is also located in this neighbourhood.
+The Lycée Français de Barcelone, a French international school founded in 1924 and operated by the Agency for French Education Abroad, is also located in the neighbourhood, at Carrer de Bosch i Gimpera, 6–10.

+La Salle Campus Barcelona, a university center affiliated with Ramon Llull University since 1991, is situated at Carrer de Sant Joan de la Salle, 42 in the neighbourhood.
+The campus offers programmes in engineering, architecture, business, digital arts, and health engineering.